GaPFang/HTML/hw3/p10/README.md

 ```

-w_PLA is printed in w_PLA.txt
+w_LIN, E_in and E_out are printed in out.txt
-median number is printed in terminal
+median E_in and E_out are printed in terminal
 histogram is plotted through matplotlib